-However, you may end up paying emergency tax in which case you will need to reclaim the overpaid tax directly from HMRC.
-You may also find that your full tax allowance is not yet available especially if you opt to take your lump sum at the start of the tax year, again if you overpay tax you can reclaim it.
+However, you may end up paying emergency tax, in which case you will need to reclaim the overpaid tax directly from HMRC.
+You may also find that your total tax allowance is not yet available, especially if you opt to take your lump sum at the start of the tax year; again, if you overpay tax, you can reclaim it.

 Your pension trustees will usually work with the tax code that HMRC give them.
-Unfortunately, it’s not uncommon for this to be incorrect and you could over or underpay tax in the early months of taking a regular income from your pension.
-The good news is that HMRC is normally pretty good at sorting out any issues if you call them.
+Unfortunately, it’s not uncommon for this to be incorrect, and you could over or underpay tax in the early months of taking a regular income from your pension.
+The good news is that HMRC usually is pretty good at sorting out any issues if you call them.

-You can find out how much tax you’re likely to pay on your lump sum using these Pension lump sum tax calculators
+Using these Pension lump sum tax calculators, you can find out how much tax you’re likely to pay on your lump-sum.

 Is a pension lump sum classed as income?

-The first 25% you take from your pension is tax-free but anything after that is classed as income.
-How you’ll be taxed depends on how you opt to take your pension lump sum – there are a number of ways that you can do so:
+The first 25% you take from your pension is tax-free, but anything after that is classed as income.
+How you’ll be taxed depends on how you opt to take your pension lump sum – there are several ways that you can do so:

-With the pension freedoms of 2015, if you have a defined contribution pension, you can now take your pension as a series of cash lump sums the first 25% will be tax-free with the rest taxed at your marginal rate.
+With the pension freedoms of 2015, you can now take your pension as a series of cash lump sums if you have a defined contribution pension.
+The first 25% will be tax-free, taxing the rest at your marginal rate.

-You can start taking chunks of cash from your pension pot from the age of 55. you may even use lump sums from your pension to fund early retirement or use the money to subsidize phased or semi-retirement.
-This is also achievable through flexi-access drawdown, which allows you to take as much or as little from your pension as you need.
+You can start taking chunks of cash from your pension pot from 55. you may even use lump sums from your pension to fund early retirement or use the money to subsidise phased or semi-retirement.
+You could also use Flexi-access drawdown, with the freedom to take as much or as little from your pension as you need.

 If your pension is invested, it’s worth remembering that the value of your remaining pension pot can go down as well as up, so the amount available to you in the future could change.

-You can also opt to take your entire pension pot as one cash lump sum.
-25% will be tax-free, but the rest of your pension pot will be taxed at your marginal rate of tax.
-Depending on the size of your pension pot and how much you have already earned in the tax year – this could push you into a higher tax bracket.
+You can also take your entire pension pot as one cash lump sum.
+25% will be tax-free, but the rest of your pension pot will be taxed at your marginal tax rate.
+Depending on the size of your pension pot and your existing earnings – this could push you into a higher tax bracket.

 Taking your Tax-free Lump Sum – example